-- 11. When the Board proposes to use finance which is to be provided other than through its Allocation, the following procedures shall apply: - (a) the Director of Finance and Logistics shall demonstrate that the use of HUB finance represents value for money and genuinely transfers risk to the private sector. - (b) where the sum involved exceeds delegated limits, the business case may be referred to the NHS Scottish Government Health Directorate. - (c) the proposal must be specifically agreed by the Board.
+- 13. When the Board proposes to use finance which is to be provided other than through its Allocation, the following procedures shall apply: - (a) the Director of Finance and Logistics shall demonstrate that the use of HUB finance represents value for money and genuinely transfers risk to the private sector. - (b) where the sum involved exceeds delegated limits, the business case may be referred to the NHS Scottish Government Health Directorate. - (c) the proposal must be specifically agreed by the Board.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 40 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Head of Finance Document: Standing Financial Instructions Page: Page 50 of 85 Review arrangements: Reviewed annually or on introduction of new systems Version: 2023-06 Latest Intranet Posting: April 2022 Implementation: Immediate Approved by: Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.